fkooman/php-oauth2-server/README.md

 # Introduction

-This is a very simple OAuth 2.0 server for integration in your own application.
+The project provides an opinionated OAuth 2.0 server library for integration in your own application.
 It has minimal dependencies, but still tries to be secure.
-The main purpose is to be compatible with PHP 5.4.
+The main purpose is to be as simple as possible whilst being secure.

+This library supports all versions of PHP >= 5.4.

 # Client Support

 All (optional) OAuth authorization and token request parameters MUST always be sent.
+PKCE is required for all client types.

 # Features

 - Supports PHP >= 5.4;
-- Simple;
 - Only supports _Authorization Code Grant_;
 - Easy integration with your own application and/or framework;
 - Does not force a framework on you;
-- There will be no toggles to shoot yourself in the foot;
+- There will be no toggles to shoot yourself in the foot with;
 - Requires [PKCE](https://tools.ietf.org/html/rfc7636) for all client types;
 - Supports refresh tokens;
-- Does NOT implement RFC 6749 (#4.1.2.1) error response (except for `access_denied`);
+- Does NOT implement RFC 6749 (#4.1.2.1) error responses (except for `access_denied`);

 # Requirements

 On modern versions of PHP, i.e. >= 7, the library only requires `paragonie/constant_time_encoding`.
-On older versions it uses an assortment of "polyfills", see `composer.json`.
+On older versions it uses a couple of "polyfills", see `composer.json`.

 # Use